betaflight/betaflight/docs/Failsafe.md

 3. Set 'failsafe_throttle' to a value that allows the aircraft to descend at approximately one meter per second.

+4. Enable 'FAILSAFE' feature in Cleanflight GUI or via CLI using `feature FAILSAFE`

-These are the basic steps for flight controller failsafe configuration, see Failsafe Settings below for additional settings that may be changed.
+These are the basic steps for flight controller failsafe configuration; see Failsafe Settings below for additional settings that may be changed.

 ##Failsafe Settings